If you cannot articulate what is adequate and competent within your firm, you simply cannot evidence SMCR compliance when the FCA comes knocking.

 Competence is a combination of two things

 - Having specific knowledge and the ability to apply it in your day to day work.

 - Applying this ability within the context of defined policies and procedures

 If you can achieve this, not are you competent, but also compliant.

 Let's take the example of anti-money laundering and counter-terrorism financing (AML & CTF).

-I have met people who believed that their qualification in Anti Money-laundering (AML) not only made them qualified, but also competent as a Money-laundering reporting officer (MLRO).
+I have met people who believed that their qualification in Anti Money-laundering (AML) not only made them qualified but also competent as a Money-laundering Reporting Officer (MLRO).
 Unfortunately, neither is true.
-Sure, a diploma give you a solid theoretical grounding, but as yet, there is no such thing as a qualified MLRO.
+Sure, a diploma gives you a solid theoretical grounding, but as yet, there is no such thing as a qualified MLRO.

 Are online assessments sufficient proof of competence?